Santa Cruz, Davao del Sur: Geography

-Santa Cruz situates in the Northern part of Davao del Sur.
+Santa Cruz is situated in the northern part of Davao del Sur.
 Bounded by Davao City on the north and south by the city of Digos.
 After undergoing several political subdivisions, 27,960 hectares of land was left representing 6.7% of the total land area of Davao del Sur.
 Forest land comprises 60% and the rest includes the 8 coastal barangays in the area.

 The land area of Santa Cruz per Board of Technical Survey and Maps is 27,960 hectares.
 However, based on the Field Appraisal and Assessment Sheets (FAAS) and Tax Maps of the Municipal Assessor's Office the total land area of the municipality is 28,759.7855 or about 7.31% of the province's area (393,401 hectares).
 This excludes the Kapatagan contested area.
 Among the 18 barangays, Sibulan has the biggest land area of 6,390.6581 hectares or 22.22% of the total land area.
 Poblacion Zone III has the smallest area of 105.3148, only 0.37% of the total.